Privacy Hub

 Data about bankruptcies, IVAs and other insolvency-related events and arrangements are usually kept on credit files for six years from the date they begin.
 This period is extended if they last longer than six years.
 Some data, such as a bankruptcy restrictions order, can also remain on the credit file for longer than six years.

 Although the start of these events is automatically reported to Equifax, the end (such as a discharge from bankruptcy or completion of an IVA) might not be.
-It is for this reason that we advise you to contact us (please see our contact details above) and the other CRAs (as applicable) when this happens, to make sure that credit files are updated accordingly.
+It is for this reason that we advise you to contact us (see contact details above) and the other CRAs when this happens, to make sure that credit files are updated accordingly.

 Search footprints